International Coral Reef Society: Symposium

 ICRS helps organize the International Coral Reef Symposium (ICRS).
 The most recent symposium was held in 2022, in Bremen.

 The symposium has previously been held in Honolulu (2016), Cairns, Queensland, Australia (2012); Fort Lauderdale, Florida, United States (2008), Okinawa, Japan (2004), Bali, Indonesia (2000), Panama City, Panama (1996), Guam (1992), Townsville, Queensland, Australia (1988), Tahiti, French Polynesia (1985), Manila, the Philippines (1980), Miami (1977), on board the M.V.
 Marco Polo in Australian waters (1974), and Mandapam Camp, India (1969, the first symposium).
 Published proceedings of the ICRS are available at ReefBase.

 Awards

-The Darwin Medal, the most prestigious award given by the International Society for Reef Studies, is presented every four years at the International Coral Reef Symposium.
+The Darwin Medal, the most prestigious award given by the International Coral Reef Society, is presented every four years at the International Coral Reef Symposium.
 It is awarded to a senior ICRS member who is recognized worldwide for major contributions throughout her or his career.
-The medal has been awarded nine times; recipients are David Stoddart, Peter Glynn, Ian Macintyre, Yossi Loya, Charlie Veron, Terry Hughes, Jeremy Jackson, Jack Randall, and Nancy Knowlton.
+The medal has been awarded ten times; recipients are David Stoddart, Peter Glynn, Ian Macintyre, Yossi Loya, Charlie Veron, Terry Hughes, Jeremy Jackson, Jack Randall, Nancy Knowlton and Ove Hoegh-Guldberg.